skhcjh231/blog-post/content/docs/spring24/05_/_index.md

 - Employs techniques such as Blockwise Decoding, Medusa, and early exiting to reduce computational burden.
 - Computational efficiency can also be achieved through layer skipping.

+### Kangaroo: Self-speculative decoding
-Kangaroo refers to the self-speculative decoding method, utilizing a fixed shallow sub-network of the original (target) large LLM.
+**Kangaroo** refers to the self-speculative decoding method, utilizing a fixed shallow sub-network of the original (target) large LLM.
 <p align="center">
     <img src='./compare.png' width="700">
 </p>

 In each decoding step, drafted tokens must be verified in parallel to ensure alignment with the target LLM, which determines the token acceptance rate.
 High token acceptance rates are crucial for the efficiency of this process.
 However, methods like Medusa have yet to achieve satisfactory token acceptance rates, as evidenced by performance metrics (see left graph).
 On the other hand, the Lookahead method achieves a high token acceptance rate but has a very low speedup ratio (see right graph).
+Addressing these trade-off, **Kangaroo** offers a solution by training a lightweight and efficient adapter module integrated with a fixed subnetwork of the target LLM, enhancing both the acceptance rate and overall speedup.

 ## Layer Early Exiting